The minimum room sizes for HMO properties with 5 or more sharing are:

 All residential premises should provide a safe and healthy environment for any potential occupier or visitor - to satisfy this principle, a dwelling (including paths, yards, gardens, outbuildings and boundary structures) should be designed, constructed and maintained with non-hazardous materials and should be free from both unnecessary and avoidable hazards.

-For information regarding the enforcement of the HHSRS please refer to our Enforcement Policy 2017.
+For information regarding the enforcement of the HHSRS please refer to our Housing Enforcement Policy.

 The Property Redress Scheme